-Whether you’ve attended 1, 2, 5, or 15 weddings this summer, you’ve probably gifted a few sets of registry wine glasses or plates, or maybe contributed to that honeymoon excursion to Sorrento.
+Whether you’ve attended a socially distanced or Zoom wedding this summer, or have in the past managed to clock 5 or 15 weddings in a season, chances are you’ve gifted a few sets of registry wineglasses, or contributed to that honeymoon excursion to Sorrento.
 But what about engagement gifts?
 A relatively new tradition — etiquette expert Elaine Swann estimates that they’ve only become a thing in the past ten years — engagement gifts are typically smaller than wedding gifts, and given to those with whom you have a close relationship.
-“An engagement gift is something thoughtful, however typically not as significant as a wedding gift in size or cost,” says Myka Meier, founder of Beaumont Etiquette and an etiquette instructor the Plaza Hotel Finishing Program.
+“An engagement gift is something thoughtful, however, typically not as significant as a wedding gift in size or cost,” says Myka Meier, founder of Beaumont Etiquette and an etiquette instructor the Plaza Hotel Finishing Program.

 “A lot of times we post pictures, but we don’t print them anymore, so a really great gift idea is a printed photo in a beautiful frame that they can place inside their home,” says etiquette expert Elaine Swann.
 “If you can download a photo from their social media site that has a pretty good resolution, you can give them a photo of the two of them together.”
 Several of the other etiquette experts we spoke to seconded Swann’s recommendation to gift a frame.
 Meier suggests “a keepsake frame with the date on it,” and we think this sleek frame from Framebridge, which has a customizable matte, is an attractive option.

 And if the couple is not the keepsake-with-date type, these frames make handsome alternatives — and like all of Framebridge’s custom-frame offerings, you can send in a file from Instagram or Facebook, making it particularly easy to get that post from your friend’s feed to the framer.